- Quality is everyone's responsibility; the more we invest oursevles in the experience the more we will all enjoy our football.

 - This division hosts coed (women and men) play.
 Age considerations are based on the player's Birthday, not a seasonal date of eligibility.

 - All players must be 30 years old or older with the exception of two female players per team which may be age 23 years old or older.

-- Teams must field at least 5 female players and the maximum number of men a team may field is 6.
+- Teams must field at least 5 female players.

-- Match day issue must be addressed by team captains no later than 3pm on match day.
+- Match day issues must be addressed by team captains no later than 3pm on match day.

-- Deviations from policies 8 and 9 (only) are permitted after a conversation between team leadership and must be conveyed to the referees prior to the match.
+- Deviations from policies 6 and 7 are only permitted after a conversation between team leadership and must be conveyed to the referees prior to the match.

 - Matches will consist of 2 x 40 minute halves and a five (5) minute halftime.